 Mr. Client was talking about how he gets annoyed when salespeople go around pointing out the obvious like they are adding value.
 For example, “Over here we have a large kitchen so you have more room to cook.
-Over here we have a master bathroom for your bathing pleasure.”
+Over here we have a master bathroom with enclosure showers for your bathing pleasure.”

 So Mr. Client and I toured a few resale houses then headed off to the new build community.
 When we arrived we were greeted by a man we will call “Jack.”
 Yes, I am writing this as I watch a special on Jack Nicholas and the 1962 US Open showdown against Arnold Palmer.

 Jack started asking the basic questions and within just a few minutes started pushing the “Cactus” model on my client telling him how great it was, how it will have the best resale long term, how he is selling it to his mother, and how they have a bunch of them already under construction.

 We took off in Jack’s golf cart and headed over to the models.
 We arrived at the “Cactus” model, but while my client didn’t have any objections to it, he wanted to see the “Palm” model, which was about 200 sq. feet smaller than the “Cactus” but client was impressed by the resin bound driveway.

 The whole time we were walking around “Palm,” Mr. Client is telling me, and Jack why he likes this better than “Cactus”.
 Jack for some reason felt he needed to defend himself and rebut everything Mr. Client said.